3 Preparation for antiretroviral treatment

-They sometimes are HIV positive and well managed on antiretroviral treatment.
+They sometimes are HIV positive and well managed on ART.
 As a result they have personal experience of the problems of HIV management.
 They come from the local community and have a good understanding of the social circumstances.
 Usually the community care worker can speak the patient’s home language.
-The community care worker is a good role model for the patient starting antiretroviral treatment.
+The community care worker is a good role model for the patient starting ART.

 4. Would alcohol abuse be a contraindication for starting antiretroviral treatment?

 Yes, if uncontrolled.
 So would untreated active depression or drug abuse.
 These problems would need to be successfully managed before treatment could start.
 Discovering this problem stresses the importance of a home visit.
 The decision about when to start ART would need to be individualised on a case-by-case basis.

 5. What other support can a lay counsellor provide?

 They help with counselling and education.
 Lay counsellors keep close contact between patients and the clinic.
 They help promote a healthy lifestyle with a positive outlook.

 Case study 4